 In the late summer of 2016 we decided to take a road trip around New Mexico for five weeks.
 Jess had lived in Albuquerque for a year, and we’d also passed through during our Route 66 adventure, but neither of us had really explored the state much, and we wanted to change that.

-Obviously, we had to spend a few days exploring Albuquerque, New Mexico’s largest city - not least for the Albuquerque International Balloon Fiesta.
-It turned out, there was a lot to do in Albuquerque, and most of it has nothing at all to do with Breaking Bad!
+Obviously, we had to spend a few days exploring Albuquerque, New Mexico’s largest city – not least for the Albuquerque International Balloon Fiesta.
+It turned out, there are a lot of things to do in Albuquerque, and most of it has nothing at all to do with Breaking Bad!
 Without further ado, here are:

 Anyone who has read this blog for a while will know that when I visit a new city or town, one thing I love to do is quickly get high above it, get some gorgeous views and orient myself to my surroundings.

 Well, Albuquerque certainly sated my love.
 The Sandia Peak Tramway, which runs to the top of Sandia Peak, is the world’s longest tramway, and at the top there’s an observation deck which, at 10,378 feet above sea level, certainly gave me quite a view!

 From this location we could see the entirety of Albuquerque below us, as well as quite a lot more – on a clear day the view encompasses 11,000 square miles!
 Certainly a great way to get a feel for Albuquerque and her surrounds.

 As well as the tramway and observation platform, there are hiking trails along the ridgeway, and we did a half hour version of one of these, up to Kiwanis Cabin, for even more extensive views.